indigo-dc/CloudProviderRanker/chapter3.md

 If a ```*_guaranteed``` is missing in the request JSON, it is assumed to be 0.
 If a ```*_limit``` restriction is missing in the JSON request, it is assumed to be infinity.

 Each restriction's value can be prioritized in an input file fed to the CloudProviderRanker when launching it; furthermore the ranker's admin must valorize the "infinity" value, which of course would be not usable as a number.
-In the following an example of priority file <> (see the "Installation, test and configuration" chapter) for the SLA:
+In the following an example of priority file ```<SLA_PRIORITY_FILE>``` (see the [Installation, test and configuration](chapter1.md) chapter) for the SLA:

 ```
 {